colinta/Mechy/README.md

 ###### KeyPress

-The most basic plugin, sends any printable key press and modifiers, also supports HYPER (⌘⌥⌃⇧), MEH (⌥⌃⇧), and NAV (⌘⌥⌃) keys.
+The most basic plugin, sends any printable key press and modifiers, also supports HYPER (⌘⌥⌃⇧), MEH (⌥⌃⇧), and CAG (⌘⌥⌃) keys.

 ```c++
 #include <Mechy/KeyPress.h>